-U.S. Department of State, Bureau of Overseas Building Operations, New United States Embassy, Port of Spain, Trinidad and Tobago
+U.S. Department of State Bureau of Overseas Building Operations, New United States Embassy, Port of Spain, Trinidad and Tobago

 Status